decentral-inc/corporate/README.md

 twitter_username: lingqingmeng # twitter username without the @
 default_author: Anonymous

 about: Decentral Solutions © offers security services to companies using blockchain technologies.
-We help teams launch and manage ICOs, deploy secure dApps, and integrate private networks into business practices.<br><br> Our team has roots in traditional cybersecurity, originally consulting to large international institutes, ranging from the financial to healthcare sector.
-In addition each partner brings domain expertise in the fields of distributed systems, network architecture, scalability, and latest methodologies in frontend development. <br><br> We understand the emerging threats that companies face in the unregulated and high value space of cryptocurrencies.
-Our solutions are crafted to address these issues in the most effective ways possible. <br><br>
+We help teams launch blockchain nodes, deploy custodial and non-custodial wallets, and scale remote teams while building towards security.<br><br> Our team has roots in traditional cybersecurity, originally consulting to large international institutes in multiple sectors.
+In addition each partner brings domain expertise in the fields of distributed systems, network architecture, scalability, and latest methodologies in frontend development. <br><br>Our solutions are crafted to keep pace with the latest trends in network security. <br><br>
-phone: (650)383-0295
+phone: (205)859-5336
 email: hello@decentral.solutions
-address_1: 1489 Webster St
+address_1: 600 California St
-address_2: 6th Floor
+address_2: 11th Floor
-address_3: San Francisco, CA 94115
+address_3: San Francisco, CA 94108
-skype: video@decentral.solutions
+skype: hello@decentral.solutions
 lat: 37.783953
 long: -122.431967
 ```